Lessons Learned from a Lifetime in State and National Process Serving Associations

 Leading up to the CALSPro evolution I decided to get active with NAPPS, figuring that what worked for CAPPS would work for NAPPS.
 It took time to get accepted but I persevered, having learned from my early years in CAPPS that things are not always going to go your way and that you need to hang in there.

 Despite several challenges, I found my niche as the technology chair.
 I also found out the hard way that NAPPS and CAPPS, though similar in many ways, operated very differently.
 There was not the same willingness to nurture or even accept that others might have ideas worth considering.
 Rather, you learned that if you were going to be active in NAPPS there were two paths to follow.
-The path of least resistance was to accept your role and in time you would raise through the ranks and perhaps you would chair an important committee.
+The path of least resistance was to accept your role and in time you would rise through the ranks and perhaps you would chair an important committee.

 The other path was less traveled for good reason.
 It was fraught with potholes and roadblocks.

 I found myself torn as I tried to be accepted and as I tried to create change.
 Both were difficult.
-As a result I found myself on and off the NAPPS board a few times.
+As a result, I found myself on and off the NAPPS board a few times.

 When I decided I wanted to be president, I knew I would have to play nicer.
-At some level I decided it was more important to play long if I wanted to make a difference.
+At some level, I decided it was more important to play long if I wanted to make a difference.
 I rationalized that the only way I was going to be able to make a meaningful difference was to do so from within the organization and that meant toning down my approach.
-Once president I was naïve because I actually thought that I had earned the respect of some of my fellow board members.
+Once president, I was naïve because I actually thought that I had earned the respect of some of my fellow board members.
 I thought that I could help shape the future of the organization as president.
-Instead I found myself constantly on an island isolated aside from one or two supporters on the board.
+Instead, I found myself constantly on an island isolated aside from one or two supporters on the board.
 Because there were no clearly defined goals and objectives for the association each board member had their own view of what was important.
-As a result we were all pulling in different directions.
+As a result, we were all pulling in different directions.

 Those two years as president were not fun.
 I did manage to make a few changes and hope that I influenced a few people.